 Who doesn’t know Amazon?
 The biggest online merchandise platform in the world does not only offer an easy-to-use platform, but also an enormous audience looking to buy directly.

 Amazon also offers the possibility to have third parties create affiliate links for your products, leading more traffic to your products for a very low % of your profits when using Amazon FBA.

 Etsy is an e-commerce website focused on handmade or vintage items, as well as unique factory-manufactured items.

 The platform has been growing steadily over time and is now considered to be one of the biggest platforms for people selling their own products.

-So if you are crafty, or sell something unique, it may be a good idea to offer it on Etsy.
+So if you are crafty, or sell something unique, it may be a good idea to start an online shop on Etsy.

 Gumroad is a great platform to sell your ebook or online course while paying little to nothing in fees.

 The platform is currently in its growth phase and is often utilized by influencers with large fan bases to sell their digital products.

 The start for online business – start your own website